 Months of entry

-We will help develop your analytical understanding of the interrelationship between crime and communities, advancing your knowledge of the causes of social disorder and social tensions.
+We will help develop your analytical understanding of the relationship between crime and community.
+Progressing to more complex issues such as social disorder and social tension, you'll see society from a range of perspectives.

 Qualification and course duration